 "A Hundred Years From Today" (the correct title) had been written in 1933 by Joe Young and Ned Washington, with music by Victor Young.
 It had been introduced in a revue called "Lew Leslie's Blackbirds of 1933" by Kathryn Perry, although it was popularized by Ethel Waters.
 However, nice as the 4 Shades' version was, Vitacoustic was a small label and couldn't promote the disc properly.

-The 4 Shades Of Rhythm continued playing clubs, such as the Bar-O Music and the Club Silhouette in Chicago, Chin's Golden Dragon in Cleveland, and spots in Cincinnati, Des Moines, Terre Haute, and Rochester, Minnesota (home of the Mayo Clinic).
-Making their musical home in Chicago, they never appeared on either the East or West Coast.
+The 4 Shades of Rhythm continued playing clubs, such as the Bar-O Music and the Club Silhouette in Chicago, Chin's Golden Dragon in Cleveland, and spots in Cincinnati, Des Moines, Terre Haute, and Rochester, Minnesota (home of the Mayo Clinic).
+For a while though, they abandoned Cleveland and made their musical home in Chicago.

 However, in March 1948, Vitacoustic admitted that they could no longer meet their current debt (including payments owed to union musicians).
 They eventually filed for Chapter XI bankruptcy protection, but finally went under in September, releasing no further records by the 4 Shades Of Rhythm.